Jatzylap/Magical-Addons/README.md

 Currently in development.

-## Warning
-This is a standalone data pack and is not guaranteed to work with any complementary mods or shader packs.

 ## Setup
 - Locate your .minecraft installation directory
 - To add the data pack to an existing world : drop the "magical_addons_datapack" folder into the “datapacks” directory of your world